Engee documentation

 Output

-When the input data are multidimensional arrays, the block outputs a multidimensional array where all dimensions except the first dimension are the same as the input array.
+When the input data is a multidimensional array, the block outputs a multidimensional array where all dimensions, with the exception of the first dimension, match the input array.
 For example,

-• When the inputs and have dimensions Mu by N by P and Mv by N by P, respectively, the Correlation block outputs the array Mu+Mv-1 by N by P.
+• When the entrances and they have dimensions Mu by N by P and Mv by N by P, respectively, the block Correlation outputs an array Mu+Mv-1 to N to P.

-• When the input signals and have dimensions Mu by N and Mv by N, the block outputs the array Mu+Mv-1 by N.
+• When the input signals and they have dimensions Mu by N and Mv by N. The block outputs the matrix Mu+Mv-1 by N.

-When one input signal represents a column vector and the other input signal represents a multidimensional array, the correlation block calculates the mutual correlation of the vector with each column in the multidimensional array.
+If one input signal represents a column vector and the other input signal represents a multidimensional array, the correlation unit calculates the cross-correlation of the vector with each column in the multidimensional array.
 For example:

-• When the input represents the vector-column Mu by 1 and represents the matrix Mv by N, the block outputs the matrix Mu+Mv-1 by N.
+• When is the entrance represents the column vector Mu by 1, and — the matrix Mv on N, the block outputs the matrix Mu+Mv-1 on N.

-• Similarly, when and are column vectors with lengths Mu and Mv respectively, the block performs vector mutual correlation.
+• Similarly, when and these are column vectors with lengths Mu and Mv, respectively, the block performs vector cross-correlation.

 Support for complex numbers: Yes